Algorithm Overview

 Correction target | The correction target is the average value of the correction range.
 In the overview figure, this is 105 mg/dL given that the correction minimum is 90 mg/dL and the correction maximum is 120 mg/dL. |

-Predicted blood glucose | Loop makes a prediction of blood glucose values out for a length of time equal to your insulin action duration.
-The predicted blood glucose is the basis for how Loop makes its insulin delivery recommendations and actions. |
+Predicted glucose | Loop makes a prediction of glucose values out for a length of time equal to your insulin action duration.
+The predicted glucose is the basis for how Loop makes its insulin delivery recommendations and actions. |

-Eventual blood glucose | The last value of the predicted glucose curve, in other words the very last blood glucose predicted at the end of your insulin action duration.
+Eventual glucose | The last value of the predicted glucose curve, in other words the very last glucose predicted at the end of your insulin action duration.
 In the figure above, this is 85 mg/dL. |

-Minimum predicted blood glucose | The lowest blood glucose value at any point in time within the prediction.
+Minimum predicted glucose | The lowest glucose value at any point in time within the prediction.
 In the figure above, this is 77 mg/dL. |

-Delta | The delta is the difference between the eventual blood glucose and the correction target.
-In the overview figure, the eventual blood glucose is 85 mg/dL and the correction target is 105 mg/dL, which means that the delta is -20 mg/dL. |
+Delta | The delta is the difference between the eventual glucose and the correction target.
+In the overview figure, the eventual glucose is 85 mg/dL and the correction target is 105 mg/dL, which means that the delta is -20 mg/dL. |

-Suspend Threshold | The suspend threshold is a safety feature of the Loop algorithm.
-If any predicted blood glucose is below this threshold, the Loop algorithm will issue a temporary basal rate of 0 |
+Suspend Threshold (Glucose Safety Limit) | The glucose safety limit (called suspend threshold when this figure was generated) is a safety feature of the Loop algorithm.
+If any predicted glucose is below this value, the Loop algorithm will issue a temporary basal rate of 0 |

-CGM data | Blood glucose readings made by a continuous glucose monitor. |
+CGM data | Glucose readings made by a continuous glucose monitor. |

-Insulin sensitivity factor | A configuration value that provides an estimate of how much blood glucose will drop given a unit of insulin. |
+Insulin sensitivity factor | A configuration value that provides an estimate of how much glucose will drop given a unit of insulin. |

 Active insulin | Active insulin, often referred to as Insulin-on-Board (IOB), is the remaining amount of insulin activity from boluses and temporary basal rates relative to a user’s scheduled basal rates.
 More specifically, it is the total amount of insulin activity due to all bolus and basal insulin delivered within the last N hours, where N is determined by the insulin activity duration.
 The amount of “active” insulin depends upon the insulin activity curve, and also accounts for the insulin withheld via basal suspensions.
 As such, it is possible that the active insulin can be negative.
-Negative active insulin will result in an increase in predicted blood glucose.
+Negative active insulin will result in an increase in predicted glucose.
 The active insulin displayed in Loop's main display does not reflect the currently enacted temporary basal rate, as that basal rate may be canceled or modified before completion over the next 30 minutes.
 In others words, Loop doesn't count chickens before the eggs hatch...insulin delivery must be confirmed before being added to the active insulin reporting. |